 Employee’s resilience is a key capability enabling employees to manage and adapt to continually changing circumstances

 According to research, resilience refers to a person’s resources, abilities and skills that enable them to adapt to stressful situations and adversity, and to overcome demanding situations.
 In essence resilience is the ability to bounce back after facing challenges and the various stressors of the environment.

-The more resilient workers a company employs, the more likely they are to become a resilient organization - companies that overcome serious challenges and come out stronger than before.
+The more resilient workers a company employs, the more likely they are to become a resilient organization, overcome challenges and come out stronger than before

 Click here for instructions on how to add Indicators to your assessments.

-Resilience Questions: A few interview questions that will be helpful for you during your interview.
+Resilience Interview Questions: A few interview questions that will be helpful for you during your interview.